Dehydrating Food

 It took several days to dry all of these ingredients!
 This is not something you can do at the last minute.

 If you discover that you love dehydrating food, and you plan to do a lot of it, you may want to invest in a really good dehydrator.
 This model gets excellent reviews on Amazon.
-People appreciate that it has a timer, that it is quieter than other models, that it is easy to clean, that it has a 10 year warranty - and, of course, that it is easy to use and works really well!
+People appreciate that it has a timer, that it is quieter than other models, that it is easy to clean - and, of course, that it is easy to use and works really well!

 The bottom line